-The South Bank is fairy-lit and lovely all year round, but it’s a particularly good spot if you want to avoid the hectic hordes of central London high street shopping for something with a lot more charm.
-Peruse stalls at the riverside Christmas market, with the scent of mulled wine filling the air.
+The South Bank is fairy-lit and lovely all year round, but it’s a particularly good spot if you want to avoid the hectic hordes of central London High Street shopping for something with a lot more charm.
+Peruse stalls at the riverside Christmas market, with the scent of street foods and mulled wine filling the air.

 Food & drink pop-ups for 2020

 Jimmy Lodge snow globes: The globes can accommodate up to 10 people.
 The menu includes a starter, sharing course (like traditional alpine fondue!), and dessert.

 Applebee’s Fish: This pop-up is serving up some of the best fish and chips, chip buttys, and panko prawns in London.
 Chow down under a vine-covered pergola while overlooking the Thames River—a hang-out win!

 Autumn is the perfect season to hunker down with a good book.
 And if you need inspiration for your reading list, there’s no better place to be than the Southbank Centre.
 Now in its 14th year, London Literature Festival brings […]

 Black Owned Hackney returns in October to celebrate Black History Month in collaboration with Black Eats LDN!
 Catch the market opposite Hackney Central station showcasing London’s best black-owned eats, artisan traders and many more black-owned businesses!
 Best vegan & non-vegan […]

 A series of events across London, throughout October looking at our understanding and relationship to death leading up to Halloween.
 The programme takes in the gothic, the occult, the creepy and morbidly fascinating.
 Expect cemetery walks and tours, including The […]